-The many policies and programmes of the GAP need to be understood and evaluated in relation to the long history of aggressive state policies toward the region.10 During the 1980s and 1990s, the region was the centre of a civil 'ethnic-based' conflict between Turkish security forces and the armed Kurdish Workers' Party (PKK).
+The many policies and programmes of the GAP need to be understood and evaluated in relation to the long history of aggressive state policies toward the region.
+During the 1980s and 1990s, the region was the centre of a civil 'ethnic-based' conflict between Turkish security forces and the armed Kurdish Workers' Party (PKK).
 In 1978, the PKK was formed to defend the rights of the Kurdish population in Turkey.
 The situation veered out of control, and in 1987 a permanent state of emergency was declared in the Kurdish regions of Turkey, which lasted until February 2002.
 Two and a half million people were driven from their homes by the Turkish military or fled in fear during the conflict (KHRP, 2005).
-Although the military conflict ended in 1999, since 2005 battles between the Turkish government, in the summer of 2009, that they would be seeking a peaceful solution to the Kurdish question, a heavy military presence is still in situ along the Syrian, Iranian and Iraqi borders, including the Ilisu region.
+Although the military conflict ended in 1999, since 2005 battles between the Turkish security forces and the PKK have reignited sporadically.
+Despite the announcement by the Turkish government, in the summer of 2009, that they would be seeking a peaceful solution to the Kurdish question, a heavy military presence is still in situ along the Syrian, Iranian and Iraqi borders, including the Ilisu region.
 Human rights organisations have revealed that arbitrary imprisonments and torture are still frequent occurrences (IHD, 2009).